 His sound brings to mind the great pianists of the past, for whom beauty of tone was integral to the structure of the phrase.

-A recently named International Steinway Artist, Mr. Henry has earned a reputation for giving stunning performances of the most demanding repertoire and for presenting overlooked masterpieces to the public, from Bach to Babajanian.
+An International Steinway Artist, Mr. Henry has earned a reputation for giving stunning performances of the most demanding repertoire and for presenting overlooked masterpieces to the public, from Bach to Babajanian.
 One New York critic wrote, “Robert Henry’s Chopin-Godowsky Etudes were beautiful beyond description.
 His sound brings to mind the great pianists of the past, for whom beauty of tone was integral to the structure of the phrase.”

 In response to Hurricane Katrina, Mr. Henry coordinated and performed in the 2006 “Pianists for New Orleans” tour of the United States, raising over $100,000 for the city.
 For these efforts, he was presented with the Distinguished Service Award by the Musical Arts Society of New Orleans.